 "You know what I mean, Pat?"

-"But isn't that what this Trent guy was brought in for to begin with?"
+"But isn't that what this Trent guy was brought in for?"

-"Jay was brought in because he might could set a new precedent.
+"Jay was brought in because he might have set a new precedent.
 He's something...unique."

 "And by unique, you mean expendable?"